Flaco the Owl Escaped the Central Park Zoo — And Will Now Likely Remain Free (Updates)

 Article continues below advertisement

-But nonetheless, the zoo has attempted to lure him back in with familiar foods, and the NYPD came close to capturing him on Fifth Avenue.
-However, he (understandably) seems to have no interest in going back.
+Nevertheless, the zoo attempted to lure him back in with familiar foods, and the NYPD came close to capturing him on Fifth Avenue.
+However, he (understandably) had no interest in going back.
 Flaco is a free bird and a Central Park legend, drawing hundreds of people to watch and photograph him when they get the chance to do so.

 Article continues below advertisement